 Did you know it only takes 20 minutes to start a blog with Siteground?

-But when I started looking into having my own blog I was pleasantly surprised.
+But when I started looking into starting my own blog, I was pleasantly surprised.

 It turns out that it's not that difficult to start a blog and you don't need to be very techy either.

 Would you mind sharing it on Pinterest so it can reach more people?